khongcodes/khongcodes/README.md

 ### Hey! 👋
-I'm Kevin.
+I'm Kevin (they/them).

+Currently working as an Akamai Ion developer at HCL America.

 My background is in illustration and design, and front end web development.

-Currently working as an Akamai Ion developer at HCL America.

-My preferred pronouns are they/them.

 When I'm not designing or coding or studying new ways to do both, you might find me:
 - 🛹 Longboarding